What is A Phishing Simulation?

 Our approach to phishing attack simulation

 Your employees are your first line of defense.
 They hold the keys to your kingdom.
-One small mistake and they may leave the floodgates open to a new wave of attacks.
-We help you build a human firewall that leaves hackers where they belong – locked out from your critical systems and data.
+One small mistake and they can open the floodgates to a new wave of cyber attacks.

-Just like a genuine threat actor, we test the security knowledge of your staff and find a way to exploit them.
-We’ll employ social engineering tactics designed to exploit human nature and reveal high-value information.
-We do whatever it takes to make our phishing simulation feel as authentic as possible.
+We do whatever it takes to make our phishing attack simulation feel as authentic as possible.
 You’ll never see it coming.

 people in a meeting room